Phil Neville: England Women

 On 30 June 2019, the FA announced that Neville would be appointed manager of Team GB Women for the 2020 Summer Olympics following England's successful de facto qualification performance at the 2019 World Cup.

 In the wake of the World Cup exit, England's form dropped as the Lionesses struggled in a series of friendlies to end the year including a 2–1 defeat by Germany at Wembley Stadium on 9 November 2019.
 The game set a new record attendance for an England women's match at 77,768.
 The poor run continued into 2020 as England failed to defend their title at the 2020 SheBelieves Cup in March.
 Losses to the United States and Spain made it seven defeats in 11 games, the team's worst stretch since 2003, mounting further pressure on Neville who admitted he was personally responsible for England's "unacceptable" form amid increased media scrutiny.
 On 22 April 2020, Neville announced he would be leaving his position as manager in July 2021 when his contract was due to expire.
 As Euro 2021, set to be hosted in England, was pushed back a year to 2022 in the wake of the COVID-19 pandemic, Neville would no longer lead the team at the tournament.
-Despite initially stating he would see out his contract, Neville stepped down as manager of England, and Team GB as a result, on 18 January 2021 amid speculation linking him to the vacant Inter Miami CF job.
+Despite initially stating he would see out his contract, Neville stepped down as manager of England, and Team GB on 18 January 2021 amid speculation linking him to the vacant Inter Miami CF job.